Microsoft Teams Pricing: Plans, Features, and Value Explained

 Microsoft Teams vs Lark: which offers better value?

-Lark is an emerging competitor that stands out for its innovative features and generous free plan.
+Lark is an emerging competitor that stands out for its innovative features and more integrated ecosystem.
 Here’s why it might be a better fit for some teams:

 • Integrated design: Lark combines chat, video conferencing, cloud storage, and document collaboration into a single platform.
 Unlike Microsoft Teams, which relies on separate Microsoft 365 apps, Lark’s tools are natively integrated, offering a seamless experience.

-• Free plan supports up to 20 users: Lark’s free plan allows up to 20 users, making it a great option for small teams or startups.
+• Free plan supports up to 20 users: Lark’s free plan allows up to 20 users, making it a great option for SMEs or startups.
 In comparison, Microsoft Teams’ free plan is limited to just 1 user, which can be restrictive for collaborative work.

 • Cross-timezone collaboration: For global teams, Lark’s built-in timezone tools make scheduling meetings across different regions effortless.
 Lark also offers real-time language translations, allowing team members who speak different languages to easily communicate in their native language.
 Microsoft Teams offers basic calendar features but lacks the same level of optimization for distributed teams.